Wello6143/wello6143/README.md

 * ⚡ Fun fact: I'm kinda lazy, I think

-Currently using 🎩 Fedora 32 for both working laptop and home server.
+Currently using 🧑‍🤝‍🧑 Ubuntu LTS for both working laptop and home server.

 Please note: All of my currently works are being developed on Weeb/Linux Github Organization, not my own account.